jdcloudcom/en/documentation/Middleware/JD-Distributed-Service-Framework/Operation-Guide/Resource-Manage/Resource-List.md

 **Note:**

 -   The resource pool and the namespace to be served by such resource pool shall be in the same VPC.
--   A user can create/delete resource pools, import Virtual Machines and remove Virtual Machines in the resource pool.
+-   Users can create/delete resource pools, import Virtual Machines and remove Virtual Machines in the resource pool.

 ![](../../../../../image/Internet-Middleware/JD-Distributed-Service-Framework/rsm-create-1.png)